bitfunk/gradle-plugins/README.md

 ## Changelog

-All notable changes to this project will be documented in the [changelog].
+All notable changes to this project will be documented in the [changelog](CHANGELOG.md).

 ## Versioning